Meromorphic open-string vertex algebras and Riemannian manifolds: Introduction

 \section{Introduction}

-Conjectures by physicists on nonlinear sigma models in two dimensions, especially supersymmetric nonlinear sigma models with Calabi-Yau manifolds as targets, are one of the most influential sources of inspirations and motivations for many works in geometry in the past two or three decades.
-Classically, a nonlinear sigma model in two dimensions is given by the set of all harmonic maps from a two-dimensional Riemannian manifold to a Riemannian manifold (the target).
+Conjectures by physicists on nonlinear sigma models, especially supersymmetric nonlinear sigma models with Calabi-Yau manifolds as targets, are one of the most influential sources of inspirations and motivations for many works in geometry in the past two or three decades.
+Classically, a nonlinear sigma model is given by the set of all harmonic maps from a two-dimensional Riemannian manifold to a Riemannian manifold (the target).
 The main challenge for mathematicians is the construction of the corresponding quantum nonlinear sigma model.
 The difficulties lie in the fact that because the target is not flat, the nonlinear sigma model is a quantum field theory with interaction.
 In physics, a quantum field theory with interaction is studied by using the methods of path integrals, perturbative expansion (more precisely, asymptotic expansion) and renormalization.
 Unfortunately, it does not seem to be mathematically possible to directly rigorize these physical methods to construct the correlation functions for such a quantum field theory.

-Assuming the existence of nonlinear sigma models in two dimensions, physicists have obtained many surprising mathematical conjectures.
+Assuming the existence of nonlinear sigma models, physicists have obtained many surprising mathematical conjectures.
 Some of these conjectures have been proved by mathematicians using methods developed in mathematics.
 But there are still many deep conjectures to be understood and proved.
 Besides proving these conjectures from physics, it is also of great importance to understand mathematically what is going on underlying these deep conjectures.
-A mathematical construction of nonlinear sigma models in two dimensions would allow us to obtain such a deep conceptual understanding and at the same time to prove these conjectures.
+A mathematical construction of nonlinear sigma models would allow us to obtain such a deep conceptual understanding and at the same time to prove these conjectures.